ACRRM/.github/profile/README.md

 </div>

-We're a medical college dedicated training GPs
+We're a medical college dedicated to training GPs
 - to have the skills, confidence, commitment and passion ✨
 - to work in rural and regional areas across Australia 🦘 and beyond 🐧